 8. Rubber plant (Ficus elastica)

 The rubber plant is a beautiful plant with attractive leaves.
-This plants not only add beauty to the indoor but also helps in purifying the air quality.
+These plants not only add beauty to the indoor but also helps in purifying the air quality.
 The main toxic compound is the latex present in the leaves and stems.
 Although eating the leaves causes mild toxicity for the pets but still, precaution is needed.

 Symptoms: Digestive disorder, diarrhea, skin lesions, renal disorders (6).